GRAAL-Research/deepparse/_sources/parser.rst.txt

             - <1
             - ~0.00007

 ..
-[1] Note that on Windows, we use the Gensim Fasttext models that use ~10 GO with similar performance.
+[1] Note that on Windows, we use the Gensim FastText models with ~10 GO with similar performance.

 .. list-table::